mxmlnkn/ratarmount/README.md

 ### Archivemount

-[Archivemount](https://github.com/cybernoid/archivemount/) does not seem to support random access in version 0.8.7 and also mounting seems to have performance issues:
+[Archivemount](https://github.com/cybernoid/archivemount/) seems to have large performance issues for too many files for both mounting and file access in version 0.8.7.

   - Mounting the 6.5GB ImageNet Large-Scale Visual Recognition Challenge 2012 validation data set, and then testing the speed with: `time cat mounted/ILSVRC2012_val_00049975.JPEG | wc -c` takes 250ms for archivemount and 2ms for ratarmount.
   - Trying to mount the 150GB [ILSVRC object localization data set](https://www.kaggle.com/c/imagenet-object-localization-challenge) containing 2 million images was given up upon after 2 hours.
 Ratarmount takes ~15min to create a ~150MB index and <1ms for opening an already created index (SQLite database) and mounting the TAR.
 In contrast, archivemount will take the same amount of time even for subsequent mounts.
+  - Does not support recursive mounting.
+Although, you could write a script to stack archivemount on top of archivemount for all contained TAR files.

 ### Tarindexer